elucian/bee/syntax/overview.md

 * do not have side-effects;
 * do not call a downgraded rule;

 **Notes:**
-* Usually a pure rule is also deterministic;
+* Pure rules are deterministic in contrast to stochastic rules,
-* If a rule break one of these restrictions it is _downgraded_ by the compiler;
+* If a rule is not pure is _downgraded_ by the compiler as _dirty_,
-* Downgraded rules can be used in assignments and print but not in expressions;
+* Dirty rules can be used in assignments but not in expressions,
-* A downgraded rule that is not _pure_ can be called also a _dirty rule_ ;
+* Dirty rules can not be send as parameter to other functions,
+* Compiler should warn you if you use a dirty rule as a function.

 **See also:**
 * [bs.bee](./demo/bs.bee); //Bubble Sort